 Research with adults suggests that boundary-breaking creativity supports innovations that revolutionize a field.
 In line with that idea, the kids who scored high in boundary-breaking lived in parts of northern, more individualistic China, which has more patents for inventions.
 In contrast, adaptive creativity comes into play when people improve existing technologies and approaches, developing next-generation solutions that build on what has been done to date.
 This difference might explain why much of China's manufacturing sector, which has grown through incremental improvements, has sprung up in the southern, collectivist areas.

-Rice farming is a lot more work than wheat farming.
+This new study also suggests that a culture's history matters.
+Along the Yangtze River and farther south, people have farmed paddy rice for generations.
+To the north, they have farmed wheat.
+Rice farming is a lot more work.
 Anthropologists observing traditional agriculture in China, Malaysia and West Africa have found that rice farmers spent about twice as many hours working their fields as wheat farmers.
-That difference led rice farmers to create labor-exchange systems: “You help me this week; I'll help you next week.”
+That difference led rice farmers to create collective labor-exchange systems: “You help me this week; I'll help you next week.”
 In addition, whereas wheat farmers could rely on rainfall, paddy rice farmers needed shared irrigation systems.

 The upshot is that rice and wheat farming put southern and northern China on different cultural paths with enduring consequences.
 It's safe to say that few (if any) of the middle school students in the creativity study have farmed rice or wheat themselves.
 Yet what many of them drew on paper connects to their ancestors' agricultural legacy.